WinSMP/SimpleWarp/README.md

 # SimpleWarp

-SimpleWarp is a Minecraft that allows players to create, remove, edit, and teleport to custom warps.
+SimpleWarp is a Paper plugin that allows players to create, remove, edit, and teleport to custom warps.

 ## Features